mcneel/help-docs/en/flamingo/5/help/Lighting/Studio_Lighting_Basics.md

 <img src="../image/LowContrast-001.png"/>

+### Three-Dimensional Quality
+{: .toc-subheader }

-Three-Dimensional QualityRepresenting three dimensions in a two-dimensional space requires an illusion of depth.
+Representing three dimensions in a two-dimensional space requires an illusion of depth.
 An opaque object lit from the side implies depth because there is a bright highlight side and a darker shadow side.
 A box showing three sides will have more dimension if each side is a different value.
 Often the top plane will be the brightest because light usually comes from above in real life situations.

 <img src="../image/LightBox-001.png"/>

+### Separation from the Background
+{: .toc-subheader }

-Separation from the BackgroundFor a product to pop off the page, in addition to a three-dimensional quality and using the full contrast range, there must be good separation.
+For a product to pop off the page, in addition to a three-dimensional quality and using the full contrast range, there must be good separation.
 That is, the edges of our subject must be decidedly lighter or darker than the background.
 Without separation, the subject blends into the background.

 In the illustration, the highlight at the top of the object helps separate it from the background